-- 2.46 The component institution development boards shall make recommendations to the System Development Advisory Council regarding the appropriate recognition of donors. - 2.5 Executive Office of a Component Institution Development Board: - 2.51 Within the office of the institutional head there may be appointed by the institutional head, with the approval of the Chancellor, an executive director of the component institution development board.
+- 2.5 Executive Office of a Component Institution Development Board: - 2.51 Within the office of the institutional head there may be appointed by the institutional head, with the approval of the Chancellor, an executive director of the component institution development board.
 He is to be charged solely with fund-development activity, and subject to supervision, evaluation, and termination of employment by the institutional head. - 2.52 The executive director of the component institution development board shall have such staff and such operating funds as shall be determined from time to time by budgets recommended by the institutional head, endorsed by the Chancellor, and adopted by the Board of Regents.
-Duties of staff members shall be established by the executive director. - 2.6 Finances. --Financial support of the component institution development board and the executive director shall be provided exclusively by the budget of the institution.
+Duties of staff members shall be established by the executive director. - 2.6 Finances. -- Financial support of the component institution development board and the executive director shall be provided exclusively by the budget of the institution.
 Such budgets will be made through established budgetary procedures.
 The Board of Regents may accept gifts designated for use by the component institution development board and may make such funds available for expenditure by said board. - Sec.
-3 Foundations -- The following policies shall govern the creation and administration of foundations: - 3.1 Internal Foundations: - 3.11 The establishment of internal foundations shall be limited to teaching and research divisions of the component institutions of the System.
+3. Foundations.-The following policies shall govern the creation and administration of foundations: - 3.1 Internal Foundations: - 3.11 The establishment of internal foundations shall be limited to teaching and research divisions of the component institutions of the System.
 This is not in any sense to be construed as excluding nonteaching and nonresearch divisions from seeking support from private sources through the component institution development boards as the authorized agencies for correlating all fund-raising activities. - 3.12 The establishment of foundations for other than component institutions, colleges, or schools shall be limited to divisions and departments with respect to which it can be clearly demonstrated that there exists, actually or potentially, the support of a strong business or professional group, the activities of which will not be in substantial conflict with the foundation which represents the school or college of which the division or department is a part.
 It is believed that divisions and departments which cannot meet these tests may effectively work as separate groups within the framework of the foundation which represents this school or college.
 The provisions now existing for the designation of special funds to be used for specific activities should continue within the framework of the various foundations.
 This opportunity to earmark funds obtained by specific groups should help to avoid stifling the interest and initiative of these groups.